mmilewczyk/Health-Panda/README.md

 * [Technologies](#technologies)

 ### General info
-This project is a website for managing your training and help in defining your diet.
+Website for managing your training and help in defining your diet.
-Here you will find BMI, BMR and other calculators.
+The application allows you to save workouts, track your progress.
+Add favorite meals.
+BMR and BMI calculators.

 ![Algorithm schema](https://i.imgur.com/ovERztM.jpg)